 If you want to start your virtual bookkeeping business under the same name as your business, you’ll need a URL (a website).
 If the name is available in .com format, start there and register it right away!

-Make sure to Google the names you are considering.
-This will help avoid confusion with any other existing businesses and may help avoid embarrassing or confusing coincidences.
+Make sure to Google all the names you are considering.
+This will help avoid confusion with existing businesses and may help avoid embarrassing or confusing coincidences.

 Also, search your state government’s business register.
 You can’t register a new business using the same name as an existing business.
-Even if a few characters or words are different, you’ll want to avoid confusing future customers.
+Even if a few characters or words are different, you’ll want to avoid confusing prospective clients.

 Create a business entity that separates your business from your personal finances and liability.